Originally published October 26, 2022, Refreshed July 29, 2024

 E-bikes have been around longer than e-scooters and are thus more established.
 They tend to be more expensive than e-scooters, both to buy and to operate (you’ll use more electricity charging an e-bike battery than an e-scooter battery).
 However, they also have a much longer range — most e-bikes can go for 100km or more on a single charge.
 And if you live in a hilly area, an e-bike will be a much better option than an e-scooter since they can help you power up those hills with ease.

-The pilot project aims to work with communities to find alternative solutions for personal mobility.
-They hope to contribute to the CleanBC goal of doubling trips taken by walking, biking, and other active networks by 2030.
+The Province of BC has specific requirements for kick scooters to ensure safety and integration into the active transport network, contributing to the CleanBC goal of doubling trips taken by walking, biking, and other active networks by 2030.

 Pros and Cons of E-Bikes and E-Scooters